sliday/resume-job-matcher/readme.md

 ## Overview

 **Resume Job Matcher** is a Python script that automates the process of matching resumes to a job description using AI.
-It leverages the Anthropic Claude API or OpenAI's GPT API to analyze resumes and provide a match score along with personalized email responses for candidates.
+It leverages **OpenRouter** as a unified API gateway to access multiple LLM providers (OpenAI, Anthropic, Google, and more) to analyze resumes and provide a match score along with personalized email responses for candidates.

 ![Area](https://github.com/user-attachments/assets/1fee4382-7462-4463-9cb1-61704eea218b)

+## 🚀 Why OpenRouter?

+We've migrated to **OpenRouter** as our unified LLM gateway, providing significant advantages:

+- **🔑 Single API Key** - One key for all providers (OpenAI, Anthropic, Google, etc.)
+- **💰 Cost Optimization** - Choose models based on your budget and requirements
+- **🛡️ Reliability** - Automatic failover between providers
+- **🎯 100+ Models** - Access to latest models from multiple providers
+- **📊 Unified Billing** - Single dashboard for usage tracking and billing
+- **🔧 Easy Migration** - Full backward compatibility with existing code
+- **⚡ Performance** - Smart routing and caching for optimal speed

 ## Features